yads/jugglingdb-azure-tablestorage/README.md

 ## About

-This is a Windows Azure Table Storage adapter for the juggling db ORM http://github.com/1602/jugglingdb
+This is a Windows Azure Table Storage adapter for the [juggling db](http://github.com/1602/jugglingdb) v0.3.x ORM

 ## Installation